lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 const CreatorsKey = LSP4schema[4].key;

 /*
- * Fetch the @param's Universal Profile's
+ * Fetch the LSP5 data of the Universal Profile
- * LSP1 data for the Universal Receiver
+ * to get its ever received assets
  *
- * @param address of Universal Profile
+ * @param address of the Universal Profile
- * @return Universal Receiver address or custom error */ async function fetchUniversalReceiver(address) {
+ * @return address[] of received assets or custom error */ async function fetchUniversalReceiver(address) {
   try {